Why Every Trader Must Follow The Central Banks Closely

 Conversely, if inflation is low the bank will cut it’s interest rates which will encourage people to spend their money and not save.
 When a central bank cuts their interest rates the value of the currency goes down.

 If you look at the price chart below you can see that in July 2017 the Bank of Canada surprised the markets by raising interest rates.
 This was an unexpected surprise to the markets and, over the next two months, CAD gained over 500 points.
 Savvy traders could have made a very good profit from this decision.
+To illustrate further, such rate hikes often lead to immediate volatility in forex markets, allowing traders to capitalize on short-term movements while also setting the stage for longer-term trends.
+Understanding these dynamics is crucial for forex traders aiming to predict currency pair behaviors based on central bank decisions.

 Quantitative easing